dakotagporter/dakotagporter.github.io/_posts/2021-1-13-a-restful-vacation.md

 With my position of "full-time student at Lambda School", it's not surprising how a project like this landed in my lap.
 It's also not surprising that the second this mission was given, I didn't hesitate to accept it.
 Having been just over halfway through my journey at Lambda, it was about time a task of this magnitude came my way; a very real-world application with my hands fully on the wheel.
 With a paragraph or two of context and a rubric that was only there to make sure I had the bare minimum, this true portfolio piece was the perfect way to kick-off what I had learned in the months prior.

+**Disclaimer:** This post is fairly technical in vernacular.
+So to anyone non-technical, feel free to read through, as it may not be overly complex to understand.
+If you desire to not be bored to death, you are more than welcome to just visit the wbsite.
+The link is at the bottom of the page.

 ## The Task

 The goal behind this project was ultimately teamwork and communication.
 No doubt, it was a test of my knowledge and skillset, but being required to work with a group, rather than individually, made this a great challenge.
 The plan was to divide up the project's tasks among the group and delve into a real-world work flow.
 My task was creating the API (application programming interface or back-end) for our web application.
 Wanting to spread my wings, I did much of the front-end work as well (mainly in the form of HTML and a sprinkle of CSS).